devture/matrix-corporal/docs/policy.md

 - `joinedRoomIds` - a list of room identifiers (e.g. `!room:server`) that the user is part of.
 The user will be auto-joined to any rooms listed here, unless already joined.
 If the user happens to be joined to a room which is not listed here, but appears in the top-level `managedRoomIds` field, the user will be kicked out of that room.
 The user can be part of any number of other room which are not listed in `joinedRoomIds`, as long as they are also not listed in `managedRoomIds`.

 - `forbidRoomCreation` (`true` or `false`, defaults to `false`) - controls whether this user is forbidden from creating rooms.
 If this field is omitted, the global `forbidRoomCreation` [flag](#flags) is used as a fallback.

+- `forbidEncryptedRoomCreation` (`true` or `false`, defaults to `false`) - controls whether this user is forbidden from creating encrypted rooms and from switching unencrypted rooms to encrypted subsequently.
+If this field is omitted, the global `forbidEncryptedRoomCreation` [flag](#flags) is used as a fallback.
+Also, see the [note about encryption](#notes-about-controlling-room-encryption) below.

+- `forbidUnencryptedRoomCreation` (`true` or `false`, defaults to `false`) - controls whether this user is forbidden from creating unencrypted rooms.
+If this field is omitted, the global `forbidUnencryptedRoomCreation` [flag](#flags) is used as a fallback.
+Also, see the [note about encryption](#notes-about-controlling-room-encryption) below.

+## Notes about controlling room encryption

+We support `forbidEncryptedRoomCreation` and `forbidUnencryptedRoomCreation` flags both as a [global level flag](#flags) and as a [user policy flag](#user-policy-fields).

+Preventing encrypted or unencrypted rooms from being created does not guarantee that users will not end up being part of such rooms.
+If your server is a federating one, your users may end up in rooms which don't respect these value.

 ## Generating the policy file